Daycare Cleaning Regulations: Child Care Cleaning Services

 Cleanliness is of tantamount importance for a daycare center.
 These facilities have specific regulations surrounding a variety of cleaning issues.
 Diaper changing stations, food prep areas, bathrooms, even the toys and educational activities have cleanliness standards.

 In addition to ensuring the center meets these standards, it must also do so safely.
 This means not using chemicals dangerous to children, especially given the fact that small children frequently put things in their mouths that do not logically belong there.
-An inexperienced cleaning crew may inadvertently harm your charges as well as your staff.
+An inexperienced cleaning crew may inadvertently harm your children as well as your staff.

 The Unique Challenges in Cleaning Daycare Centers